Greetings Bluegrass Aficionados!

 We have created recordings of practice tracks for each progression at two different speeds for you to use for your practicing.

 WHERE and WHEN:

-The Workshop meets every Monday night from 6:30 to 8:30 in the Oasis Center at Christ Community Church at 7801 E. Kenyon (NW Corner of Pantano Road and Kenyon).
-View Map
+Monday nights from 6:30 to 8:30 September thru May except for holidays.
+Check site calendar for latest information.
+DBA Calendar Christ Community Church (Oasis Center) at 7801 E. Kenyon (NW Corner of Pantano Road and Kenyon) View Map

 Tuesday nights from 6:30 to 8:30 September thru May except for holidays.
 Check site calendar for latest information.
 DBA Calendar Marana Community Center located adjacent to Ora Mae Harn Park 13250 N Lon Adams Road View Map